Kingstan070/copyFindcat/README.md

 # copyFindcat
 copyFindcat is a python script which sraps throught internet to find any possible plagirism.
 The script manily consist of two files `scrapper` and `Checker`.
-The `scrapper` file consist of function which deals with find the content from internet and `Checker` has the function which compares two text and returns the percentage of plagiriasm.
+The `scrapper` file consist of function which deals with finding the content from internet and `Checker` has the function which compares two text and returns the percentage of plagiriasm.

 ##Installation